 "This system is a first step in preventing tragedies.
 We understand only a brief lapse in judgement and inattention can have terrible consequences," Mike O'Brien, Hyundai Motor America vice president of product, corporate and digital planning, said in a statement.

 Hyundai's new system joins similar systems from GM and Nissan, but Hyundai's works differently.
 GM's Rear Seat Reminder doesn't detect rear passengers or child-safety seats, but instead monitors a vehicle's rear doors, activating when either door is opened or closed when the vehicle is running or within 10 minutes of it being started.
-It sounds a chime and displays a message on the instrument panel.
+It sounds a chime and displays a message on the instrument panel's LCD.
 The system is currently on more than 20 Buick, Cadillac, Chevrolet and GMC models.

 Nissan's Rear Door Alert system also utilizes door sequence logic and an instrument-panel message alert like GM's system, but adds multiple horn honks to remind drivers to check the rear seat after the vehicle is parked and the driver exits.
 The system is standard on the 2018 Pathfinder SUV and will make its way to other Nissan vehicles.

 Hyundai's Rear Occupant Alert system will be available starting on model-year 2019 vehicles.